Led Zeppelin

 Page composed most of Led Zeppelin's music, while Plant wrote most of the lyrics.
-Jones occasionally contributed keyboard-focused parts, particularly on the band's final album.
-The latter half of their career saw a series of record-breaking tours that earned the group a reputation for excess and debauchery.
-Although they remained commercially and critically successful, their touring and output, which included Presence (1976) and In Through the Out Door (1979), declined in the late 1970s.
-After Bonham's death in 1980, the group disbanded.
-The three surviving members have sporadically collaborated and participated in one-off concerts, including the 2007 Ahmet Ertegun Tribute Concert in London, with Bonham's son Jason Bonham on drums.
+Jones occasionally originated songs with keyboard parts, particularly on the band's final album.
+During the first half of the 1970s they performed a series of record-breaking tours that provoked a reputation for hedonism.
+During the second half of the 1970s, in which they released Presence (1976) and In Through the Out Door (1979), they remained commercially and critically successful but the frequency and quality of their touring declined as a consequence of Page's heroin addiction.
+They disbanded after Bonham's death from alcoholism in 1980, after which the three surviving members have only sporadically collaborated for concerts, including the 2007 Ahmet Ertegun Tribute Concert in London, which featured Bonham's son Jason Bonham on drums, the recording of which was released to acclaim in 2012 as Celebration Day.

-Led Zeppelin have sold an estimated 200 to 300 million records worldwide.
-They achieved eight consecutive UK number-one albums and six number-one albums on the US Billboard 200, with five of their albums certified Diamond in the US by the Recording Industry Association of America (RIAA).
+Led Zeppelin achieved eight consecutive UK number-one albums and six number-one albums on the US Billboard 200, with five of their albums certified Diamond in the US by the Recording Industry Association of America (RIAA).
 Rolling Stone described them as "the heaviest band of all time", "the biggest band of the seventies", and "unquestionably one of the most enduring bands in rock history".
-They were inducted into the Rock and Roll Hall of Fame in 1995; the museum's biography states that they were "as influential" in the 1970s as the Beatles were in the 1960s.
+They were inducted into the Rock and Roll Hall of Fame in 1995: its museum's biography states that Led Zeppelin were "as influential" in the 1970s as the Beatles were in the 1960s.
+In 2025, Forbes magazine ranked Led Zeppelin as the best rock band of all time.